-This world has unexplainable reasons for how beautiful things happen.
-It's funny really — knowing such big parts of our lives are quite simple in reality, but taken for granted everyday.
+This world has explainable reasons for how beautiful things happen.
+It's funny really knowing such big parts of our lives are quite simple in reality, but taken for granted everyday.

 Now we have you pondering about the "big things" you have and if they're taken for granted your house, your car, your pets, maybe even your husband or wife, All of these things gave you such unmatched joy the first time they became part of your life.
 Your expensive, valuable, hand-knotted wool rugs or shag rugs are just as incredible, whether you knew it or not, because of the materials they contain and how they were made.

 Still wondering where we're going with this?

-RugKnots will share the industry's best-kept secrets for how to clean wool rugs and shag rugs.
+RugKnots will share the industry's best-kept secrets for how to clean wool rugs and new shag rugs.
 Knowing our secrets to clean your wool and shag rugs will spark and restore the beauty that your rug adds to your home.

 Starting with a simple spot cleaning trick, check out the video below to learn what to do in case of an accident on your wool rug.

-Try to never place heavy objects on top of your wool rugs and shag rugs!
+Try to never place heavy objects on top of your wool area rugs and shag area rugs!
 Objects such as plant pots, coffee tables, dressers, bed frames, or heavy storage chests can cause significant, irreparable damage to your area rugs after being on top of them for long periods of time.